-Teens’ risk of experimenting with alcohol and drugs is considerable, making it essential for parents to learn how talking to teens about drugs can help keep their child safe.
-All drugs, including prescription medications, carry the risk of psychological and physical dependency.
+Teens’ risk of experimenting with alcohol and drugs is considerable.
+Therefore, it is essential for parents to learn how talking to teens about drugs can help keep their children safe.
+Many drugs, including prescription medications, carry the risk of psychological and physical dependency.

 Teens can access prescription medications from their friends, and adolescents may steal medications from their parents.
 In states where medicinal and recreational marijuana is legal, access to marijuana is easier for teens.
 Using drugs during adolescents increases the risk of addiction later in life.
 If your teen needs substance abuse treatment, contact our North Carolina treatment center today.